External Ids for AQP5 Gene

 Previous GeneCards Identifiers for AQP5 Gene

 Aquaporin 5 (AQP5) is a water channel protein.
 Aquaporins are a family of small integral membrane proteins related to the major intrinsic protein (MIP or AQP0).
 Aquaporin 5 plays a role in the generation of saliva, tears and pulmonary secretions.
 AQP0, AQP2, AQP5, and AQP6 are closely related and all map to 12q13. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AQP5 Gene

 AQP5 (Aquaporin 5) is a Protein Coding gene.
-Diseases associated with AQP5 include dry eye syndrome and wrinkles.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Stabilization and expansion of the E-cadherin adherens junction.
-GO annotations related to this gene include water channel activity.
-An important paralog of this gene is AQP1.
+Diseases associated with AQP5 include Palmoplantar Keratoderma, Bothnian Type and Dry Eye Syndrome.
+Among its related pathways are Aquaporin-mediated transport and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
+An important paralog of this gene is AQP2.

 UniProtKB/Swiss-Prot Summary for AQP5 Gene

 Forms a water-specific channel (PubMed:8621489, PubMed:18768791).
 Plays an important role in fluid secretion in salivary glands (By similarity).
 Required for TRPV4 activation by hypotonicity.
 Together with TRPV4, controls regulatory volume decrease in salivary epithelial cells (PubMed:16571723).
 Seems to play a redundant role in water transport in the eye, lung and in sweat glands (By similarity).